 Order — in accordance with Section 94 of the Constitution, Ministers issue Orders on the basis of and for compliance with an Act.
 An Order includes a general mandatory code of conduct for issues relating to service in a Ministry or for determining the structure and organising the operations of State bodies operating under the jurisdiction of a Ministry.

 Hierarchy of legal instruments

 The hierarchy of legal instruments is as follows: the Constitution, European Union law, international agreements, Acts and Decrees, Government of the Republic Regulations and Regulations issued by Ministers.
-Besides basic legal acts, there are also individual acts that are issued on the basis of an Act and are located in the hierarchy below Acts and Regulations.
+Besides legal instruments of general application, there are also legal instruments of individual application that are issued on the basis of an Act and are located in the hierarchy below Acts and Regulations.
 The legal instruments at each level must be in accordance with those at a higher level.